Browsed by

 -Wendell Berry

-Speaking with student employees, I found myself in a philosophical conversation that was familiar ground.
+Speaking with student employees, I found myself in a philosophical conversation on familiar ground.
 Always slightly out of step with my peers, it was refreshing to tread the fertile ground of the “why” question with younger minds.
 I should preface this by saying the school I work for is an experimental art school and both faculty and students tend to walk the edge of what is considered fringe in thought and practice.

 People like to feel a sense of belonging.
 Even in fringe communities, the casts of characters often dress the same, eat the same and think the same.
 I am baffled when I see this happening even at an institution of creative and exploratory practice.
 Look closely and you may notice the similarities of people in these groups.
-Yes, they exist outside the social norms of the day, but in their own tribe, they are alike.
+Yes, they exist outside the social norms of the day, but in their own tribe they are alike.

 Not Christian or Jew or Muslim, not Hindu